|

 Major habitats | Mossel Bay Shale Renosterveld, Ruens Silcrete Renosterveld, Greyton Shale Fynbos, Potberg Ferricrete Fynbos, Elim Ferricrete Fynbos, Swellendam Silcrete Fynbos |

-Description | It occurs in arid silcrete or ferricrete gravels at the fynbos-renosterveld ecotone, at 150-700 m.
+Description | It grows in arid silcrete or ferricrete gravels along fynbos-renosterveld ecotones, at 40-550 m.
 Mature individuals are killed by fires, and only seeds survive.
 Wind-dispersed seeds are stored in fire-resistant inflorescences, and released after fires.
 It is pollinated by rodents. |

 Threats |

 Much of the lowlands of the Langeberg Mountains around Garcia's Pass have been planted with timber plantations, and the species' preferred habitat is targeted for wheat cultivation.
-There has been slight expansion of wheat cultivation and timber plantations in Riversdale, Swellendam and Shaw's Pass.
-About 61% of the habitat is irreversibly modified, and continues to decline, and if recent rate loss is projected into the future, could reach 21-27% in three generations, as the species is short-lived.
-Other threats noted during the field surveys include habitat degradation due to too frequent burning for grazing before plants set seed, overgrazing by livestock, and spread of alien invasive Hakea and wattle species.
+About 61% of the habitat is irreversibly modified, and there is slow ongoing habitat loss due to agricultural expansion across this species' range.
+Other threats noted during field surveys include habitat degradation due to too frequent burning for grazing before plants set seed, for example the population at De Hoop declined from a few hundred individuals to only six between 1991 and 2002 due to burning of the population before it had set seed.
+Additional threats include overgrazing by livestock, and spread of alien invasive hakea and wattle species.
 Unexplained population declines have also been noted in some subpopulations. |

 Population |